EIM16057 - Vouchers and credit-tokens: childcare vouchers: example: employee in employer’s scheme before 6 April 2011

 Section 270A ITEPA 2003

-- The father is not eligible for exemption, as his employer does not provide either type of childcare.
+The father is not eligible for any exemption, as his employer does not provide either type of childcare.

-- The limit of the exemption is £55 per week.
-The value of the childcare vouchers provided is £60 so the excess of £5 per week is chargeable to tax as employment income.
-Exemption is not available for amount the grandmother pays to the out of school club because this is not employer-supported childcare.
-Also exemption cannot be claimed for both childcare vouchers and childcare provision.
-(See EIM16054)
+The limit of the exemption for childcare vouchers is £55 per week.
+The value of the childcare vouchers provided is £60 so the excess of £5 per week will be chargeable to tax as employment income, even if the exemption applies.
+Exemption is not available for the amount the grandmother pays to the out of school club because this is not employer-supported childcare.